The z-Classes of Isometries: Introduction

 Let $G$ be a group.
-For $x$, $y$ in $G$ we say $x \sim y$ if their centralizers $Z_G(x)$ and $Z_G(y)$ are conjugate in $G$.
-We call the equivalence class of $x$ defined by this relation, the \emph{$z$-class} of $x$.
-The $z$-classes are pairwise disjoint and give a stratification of the group $G$.
-This provides an important information about the internal structure of the group, cf. \cite{rkrjm} for the elaboration of this theme.
-The structure of each $z$-class can be expressed as a certain set theoretic fibration, cf. Theorem 2.1 \cite{rkrjm}.
+We define an equivalence relation $\sim$ on $G$ as follows: for $x$, $y$ in $G$, $x \sim y$ if the centralizers $Z_G(x)$ and $Z_G(y)$ are conjugate in $G$.
+The equivalence class of $x$ is called the \emph{$z$-class} of $x$ in $G$.
+The $z$-classes are pairwise disjoint and give a partition of the group $G$.
+This provides important information about the internal structure of the group, see \cite{rkrjm} for further details.
+The structure of each $z$-class can be expressed as a certain set theoretic fibration, see \cite[Theorem 2.1 ]{rkrjm}.
 In general, a group may be infinite and it may have infinitely many conjugacy classes, but the number of $z$-classes is often finite.
-For example, if $G$ is a compact Lie group, then it is implicit in Weyl's structure theory cf. \cite{weyl}, Borel-De Siebenthal \cite{bds}, that the number of $z$-classes is finite.
-Analogously, Steinberg cf. \cite{stein} p.
-107 has remarked on the finiteness of $z$-classes in reductive algebraic groups over a field of \emph{good} characteristic.
-In \cite{rkrjm}, Kulkarni proposed to interprete the $z$-classes as an internal ingredient in a group $G$ which determine the ``dynamics" of $G$ when acting on any set $X$.
-For example, in classical plane geometries over $\R$ or $\C$ it is observed that the ``dynamical types" that our mind can perceive are just finite in number.
-Kulkarni \cite{rkrjm} proposed that this finiteness of ``dynamical types'' can be interpreted as a phenomenon related to the finiteness of the $z$-classes in the corresponding group of the geometry.
-The work \cite{kg} strengthened this proposal.
-It was proved in \cite{kg} that the number of $z$-classes in the group of isometries of the hyperbolic $n$-space is finite, and this fact was interpreted as accounting for the finiteness of ``dynamical types'' in the hyperbolic geometries.
+For example, if $G$ is a compact Lie group, then it is implicit in Weyl's structure theory see, \cite{weyl}, Borel-de Siebenthal \cite{bds}, that the number of $z$-classes in $G$ is finite.
+Analogously, Steinberg \cite[p.107]{stein} has remarked on the finiteness of $z$-classes in reductive algebraic groups over an algebraically closed field of \emph{good} characteristic.
+In \cite{rkrjm}, Kulkarni proposed to interpret the $z$-classes as an internal ingredient in a group $G$ that can be used to make precise the intuitive notion of ``dynamical types" in the \hbox{$G$-action} on any set $X$.
+The Fibration Theorem, see \cite[Theorem 2.1]{rkrjm}, gives a set-theoretic fibration of the $z$-class of $x$ with base the homogeneous space $G/N(x)$, where $N(x)$ is the normalizer of $Z_G(x)$ in $G$, and a fiber consists of the elements $y$ in the center of $Z_G(x)$ such that $Z_G(x)=Z_G(y)$.
+For example, in classical geometries over $\R$, $\C$ or $\H$, it is observed that the ``dynamical types" that our mind can perceive are just finite in number and this finiteness of ``dynamical types'' can be interpreted as a phenomenon related to the finiteness of the $z$-classes in the corresponding group of the geometry.
+With this motivation, the $z$-classes in the isometry group of the $n$-dimensional real hyperbolic space were classified and counted in \cite{gk1}.
+It is also an interesting problem to classify the $z$-classes in other linear groups that appear as isometry group in rank one symmetric spaces of non-compact type.
+The $z$-classes in the isometry group ${\rm Sp}(n,1)$ of the $n$-dimensional quternionic hyperbolic space have been classified and counted in \cite{gjg}.
+Classification of the $z$-classes in ${\rm U}(n,1)$, the isometry group of the $n$-dimensional complex hyperbolic space, has been obtained in \cite{cg2}, also see \cite[Appendix]{gjg}.
+Recently, $z$-classes have also been used in the context of classifying the isometries in hyperbolic geometries, see, \cite{cg, go1, go2}.